LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_make_1.rst

 your source files with the :ref:`source_data <flag_source_data>` flag turned on for complete and detailed reports.

-When using the ``check`` target, predicates for messages sent to objects that implement the :ref:`forwarding <apis:forwarding/0>` built-in protocol are not reported.
+The ``check`` target scans for missing entities (objects, protocols, categories, and modules), missing entity predicates, and duplicated library aliases.
+Predicates for messages sent to objects that implement the :ref:`forwarding <apis:forwarding/0>` built-in protocol are not reported.
 While this usually avoids only false positives, it may also result in failure to report true missing predicates in some cases.

 When using the ``circular`` target, be prepared for a lengthy computation